Get startedGet started for free

 1. Between-element interactivity

-Let's learn how to trigger changes in one element by hovering over or clicking on another element.
+Let's learn how to trigger changes in one element by hovering over or clicking on another.

 2. What is between-element?

 What do we mean by between-element interactivity?
 In previously constructed apps, when a user interacted with an input component, such as a dropdown, a callback was triggered, which changed a figure.
 Now, we will learn how interacting with one figure can trigger a callback to change another.
-We will cover two common use cases.
-We will see how to hover over one figure, or click on a datapoint, and cause another figure to be filtered and regenerated using a callback.
+We'll cover two common use cases: triggering a change by hovering over a figure, and triggering a change by clicking on a data point.

 3. The hoverData property